tfiers/jupytray/ReadMe.md

     - I.e. the directory that opens when you browse to the Jupyter app (at http://localhost:8888).
 6. Rename your shortcut to something like "Start Jupyter tray app"

-The tray app and notebook server will now auto-start after system restarts.
+The tray app and notebook server will now auto-run after system restarts.